thenexthub/Codira/docs/proposals/ObjCInteroperation.rst

 There are two supported ways to add or replace methods in Objective-C.

 The first is via the runtime API.
-If we do have to support doing this to replace Swift methods --- and we should try to avoid that --- then I think restricting it to require a ``@dynamic`` annotation on the replaceable method (or its lexical context) is reasonable.
+If we do have to support doing this to replace Codira methods --- and we should try to avoid that --- then I think restricting it to require a ``@dynamic`` annotation on the replaceable method (or its lexical context) is reasonable.
 We should try to get the Objective-C runtime to complain about attempts to